inko-lang/website/source/manual/getting-started/optional-values.html.md

   stdout.print('Hello ' + name)
 }

-let people = ['alice']
+let people = Array.new('alice')

 greet(people[0])
 ```

 This is invalid because `people[0]` might return `Nil`, and `greet` only accepts
 a `String`.
-To deal with such cases you can use the `*` prefix operator, known
+To deal with such cases you can use the `!` postfix operator, known
-as the "unpack" operator.
+as the "not-Nil" operator.
 This operator tells the compiler that instead of
 dealing with `?T` we are dealing with a `T`.
 Using this operator should always
 be paired with a conditional, as no runtime checks are performed: